Abreto/alpine-cn/README.md

-# alpine-cn
+# docker-alpine-cn
-alpine with apk using Chinese mirror.
+alpine Docker image with apk using Chinese mirror.